Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Conclusion

-Although the proposal in this paper has made the sampling-based MPC certainly more practical, several issues have been found through verification.
-One is the ad-hoc design of $\bar{\pi}^-(U_t; \theta)$ in eq.~\eqref{eq:policy_not_bad}.
-A more theoretical design of the complementary distribution or a formal implementation of rejection sampling that can guarantee constant computational cost is desirable.
-In addition, the output from MPC is one of the sub-optimal solutions, raising a risk of large output variation at each time step, the restriction of the output variation will be theoretically integrated with the optimization problem as in C/GMRES~\cite{ohtsuka2004continuation}.
-Tuning the hyperparameters is also a challenge, although most of them can be determined according to computational resources and implementation.
-In particular, the effect of step size is noticeable (as it is cumulative in Accel MPC).
-We would like to develop a method that is easier or more robust to adjustment, referring to the latest optimizers developed for deep learning in recent years~\cite{zhang2019lookahead,ilboudo2022adaterm}.
+While the proposal in this paper has made sampling-based MPC certainly more practical, several future works have been found through verification. \begin{itemize} \item One is the ad-hoc design of $\bar{\pi}^-(U_t; \theta)$ in eq.~\eqref{eq:policy_not_bad}.
+A more theoretical design of the complementary distribution or formal implementation of rejection sampling that can guarantee constant computational cost is desirable. \item The output from MPC is one of the locally optimal solutions, raising a risk of large output variation at each time step.
+The restriction of output variation will be theoretically integrated with the optimization problem as in C/GMRES~\cite{ohtsuka2004continuation}. \item Tuning the hyperparameters, in particular the step size $\alpha$ (as it is cumulative in Accel MPC) and the horizon length $H$, is also a challenge, although most of them can be determined according to computational resources and implementation.
+We would like to develop a method that is easier or more robust to adjustment, referring to the latest optimizers developed for deep learning in recent years~\cite{zhang2019lookahead,ilboudo2023adaterm}. \item For simplicity, this paper assumed a diagonal normal distribution for the policy, but further improvement in efficiency can be expected by combining the proposed method with pre-learning of a distribution model with richer expressiveness~\cite{kusumoto2019informed,sacks2023learning}.
+However, in such a case, an analytical solution for KL divergence may not be available (unlike eq.~\eqref{eq:kl_normal}), so alternative constraints must be incorporated into MD. \item The hard-constrained problem is difficult to be directly solved using the sampling-based MPC, although the hard constraints can be converted into the large costs in practice.
+The most naive idea is to pool the candidates that satisfy the constraints and select the optimal one from them, but there is no guarantee of finding a safe candidate within the time limit. \end{itemize}